oscar-bender-stone/honors-thesis/source/1_introduction.typ

 a LISP variant, designed specifically for the ease of implementation and analysis @chaitin_lisp, but this does not address the faithful representations of other languages.
-Additionally, Universal Logic provides a single definition of a logic, one which can be tedious in extoic logics.
-Each of these issues emerges as an ongoing challenge in physical machines through the proliferation of both practical and academic programming languages.
+Additionally, Universal Logic provides a single definition of a logic, one which can be tedious in exotic logics.
+Each of these issues underly the importance of _organization_ itself.

-// TODO: emphasize that we switch from truth to INFORMATION TRANSER!
+#todo[emphasize that we switch from truth to INFORMATION TRANSER!
+THAT is what
-// THAT is what we want in an Trusted Computing Base; GOOD information transfer!
-Also tie in with still maintaining _reliability_ despite not tackling all of truth management.
+  we want in an Trusted Computing Base; GOOD information transfer!
+Also tie in with still maintaining _reliability_ despite not tackling all of truth management.]
-// TODO: emphasize that we define represetations by how they are verified!

-// Creating bridges beetween formal representations does require a historical
-// change in perspective: _embracing reflection rather than focusing on a single
-// theory_.
-This train of thought comes from Universal Logic, initiated by Béziau
-// @universal_logic.
-Previously, during the rapid expansion of foundations in the
-// 20th century, logicians sought the "one true logic", a system to be the basis
-// for all mathematics.
-Such a system was quickly shown to be impossible by Gödel's
-// incompleteness theorems, with certain results requiring an infinite chain of
-// increasingly more powerful theories.
-But this was a symptom of a larger problem:
-// translating into the _exact_ language of a base logic can be unnatural, just as
-// it is unnatural to represent quotient types in Rocq without an additional theory
+In addition to the theoretical problems surrounding organization, the issues of organization emerge in general-purpose programming languages as well.

-// ontop.
-To work back in the original logic, a key requirement is _faithfulness_,
+// To work back in the original logic, a key requirement is _faithfulness_,
 // that isomorphisms in a theory must be reflected, a notion called
 // "$epsilon$-representation distance" by Meseguer @twenty_years_rewriting_logic.
 // However, the researchers surrounding Universal Logic are, too, their own
 // community, and have their own broad defnition of a logic, which is distinct from
 // those in Categorical Logic, Type Theory, and others.

-complexity being uncomputable, the choice of fixed programming language is not elaborated.
-Chaitin created a LISP variant, designed specifically for the ease of implementation and analysis @chaitin_lisp, but this does not address the faithful representations of other languages.
-This emerges as an ongoing challenge in physical machines through the proliferation of both practical and academic programming languages.
-#todo[Describe the problems with programming languages concisely!]

 // An alternative approach is to create an Intermediate Representation (IR) that
 // other languages can compile into (_frontends_), and then compiled onto multiple